Kanikacoder13/Summer-Training-2026/Day-02.md

 By the end of today's session, I was able to:

-- Understand the purpose of Membership and Identity Operators.
+- Apply Membership and Identity Operators in Python.
+- Implement decision-making using conditional statements.
-- Use `for` and `while` loops to perform repetitive tasks.
+- Understand the working of `for` and `while` loops.
-- Generate sequences using the `range()` function.
-- Control loop execution using `break`, `continue`, and `pass`.
+- Use loop control statements (`break`, `continue`, `pass`) effectively.
-- Apply the `for-else` construct effectively in search-based programs.
+- Apply loop `else`, `enumerate()`, and `zip()` in practical programs.
-- Strengthen programming logic through loops and conditional statements.
+- Develop interactive menu-driven applications using Python control flow.
+- Improve logical thinking by solving real-world programming problems.

 ---

 ## Conclusion

-Today's session enhanced my understanding of Python by introducing advanced operators, loops, and control flow statements.
-The practical exercises helped improve my logical thinking and programming skills, providing a strong foundation for solving more complex problems in future AI & ML applications.
+Today's session focused on strengthening Python programming through control flow statements and looping constructs.
+Along with completing the remaining operator concepts, I practiced several programming exercises and developed interactive applications such as an ATM System Simulator and a Shopping Cart program.
+These activities enhanced my understanding of logical decision-making, iteration, and problem-solving, which are essential for future AI & ML programming.